-If you are having any medical treatment, you should bring a doctor's report in English with you to the UK.
-The report should give details of your illness, any medicines you are still taking and any future treatment needed.
+If you are having any medical treatment you should bring a doctor's report in English to the UK.
+The report should give details of your illness or condition, any medicines you are taking and any future treatment you need.

 If you are from Switzerland or a country in the EEA

-If you are an EEA or Swiss national, you need to get a European Health Insurance Card (EHIC).
-You should get the card from your own national health authority before leaving home.
-This means you can get medical treatment from the National Health Service.
+If you are an EEA or Swiss national you must get a European Health Insurance Card (EHIC) from your own national health authority before you leave home.
+This will allow you to receive medical treatment from the National Health Service.
 If you do not have this card you will not be covered for illnesses you had before coming to the UK.

 If you have a Student Visa

 You may need to pay an Immigration Health Surcharge when you apply for your Tier 4 visa.
 This will entitle you to National Health Service medical treatment while you are in the UK.